SamPeterberg/Tip-Calculator/README.md

 ## Usage

-1. Open the `index.html` file in your preferred web browser.
+1. Open the https://sampeterberg.github.io/Tip-Calculator/ link in your preferred web browser.

 2. Enter the bill amount and select the tip percentage.